sperez8/redis-proxy-server/README.md

 Here are the next steps:

-* Add logging and dev tools (black, pylint, mypy) in a dev environment
+* Make tests independent (so they can run in any order and in parallel)
-* Implement end-to-end tests using `pytest` and move the setting of redis keys to the test setup
+  * to do so, ideally the integration tests can make a call to the proxy server to clear the cache between tests
 * Implement parallel concurrent processing with multiple clients
 * Add number of allowed clients as a configurable parameter in `.config`